-Training is organised by the DSL in line with Westmorland and Furness SCP guidance.
+Training is organised by the DSL in line with Cumbria SCP guidance.

-All staff have undertaken whole school Safeguarding training which will be renewed every two years (for those working in the EYFS) and every three years for other staff and updated on a regular basis (at least annually) by the DSL or other external source. - check Annex C of EYFS stat framework Sept 2025 currently included in Government response to changes to EYFS.
+All staff have undertaken whole school Safeguarding training which will be refreshed every three years and updated on a regular basis (at least annually) by the DSL or other external source.

-All staff and regular volunteers working in 'Regulated Activity' and directly with children are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, (or Annex A, where appropriate) DfE guidance 'What to do if you're worried a child is being abused'; the Westmorland and Furness SCP Summary of Allegations Management Procedures Flowchart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school or home/care.
+All staff and regular volunteers working in 'Regulated Activity' and directly with children are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, (or Annex A, where appropriate) DfE guidance 'What to do if you're worried a child is being abused'; the Cumbria SCP Summary of Allegations Management Procedures Flowchart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school or home/care.